-Most of the people who come to Seattle Cancer Care Alliance (SCCA) for gynecologic cancer care are referred by a primary care provider, internist or gynecologist.
+Most of the people who come to Fred Hutchinson Cancer Center for gynecologic cancer care are referred by a primary care provider, internist or gynecologist.
 About half of these individuals live in the three-county area that includes Seattle.
 Most of the rest come from the five-state Pacific Northwest region.

 People with gynecologic cancer are often at greater risk for breast cancer.
-At SCCA you will be able to have breast cancer screening, including mammograms and ultrasounds, right here at SCCA’s Women's Center, rather than going to another facility.
+At Fred Hutch you will be able to have breast cancer screening, including mammograms and ultrasounds, here at our Women's Center, rather than going to another facility.

 You will also have access to the Women’s Wellness Clinic for follow-up care after treatment.